-The government recognizes the presence of over 4 million Kenyans living abroad, where the global market presents a diver market for Kenyan workers.
-These Kenyans face a number of challenges including mental health concerns, labor disputes and consular issues among others.
-As such, the government is keen to promote the placement of secure labor among Kenyans abroad.
-The policy offers a framework for the government to intervene and champion the protection of rights and promotion of the welfare and interest of Kenyan across the globe.
+The Government recognizes the presence of over three (3) million Kenyans in the diaspora in search of diverse opportunities available abroad opportunities.
+The diaspora faces a number of challenges including mental health concerns, labor disputes and consular issues among others.
+As such, the Government is keen to promote the placement of secure labor among Kenyans abroad.
+The Policy offers a framework for the government to intervene and champion the protection of rights and promotion of the welfare and interest of Kenyan across the globe.
 Further, the policy steps in to outline a collaborative approach with key players in the industry, especially the ministry responsible labor among other actors to achieve the full potential of the diaspora workforce.